fipa/ML-learning/README.md

 # LLM Learning

-This project is dedicated to exploring and learning about Large Language Models (LLMs).
-It includes experiments, examples, and resources to better understand how LLMs work and how to use them effectively.
+This project is dedicated to exploring and learning about Machine Learning (ML) and Large Language Models (LLMs).
+It includes experiments, examples, and resources to better understand how ML and LLMs work and how to use them effectively.

 ## Purpose